 You can either view updated hourly ambient concentrations, AQI values or search and download historical air quality data where you live.

-Review of the National Environment Protection (Ambient Air Quality) Measure standards for particles
+National Environment Protection (Ambient Air Quality) Measure standards for particles

 State of the Environment

 Chapter 8 - Air Quality (PDF 548KB) of the New South Wales State of the Environment 2015 provides a comprehensive report on ambient air quality and sources of air emissions.